 • Seminars for school classes on selected topics (bullying, self-esteem, etc.).

-• Summer horse camp offered to any youth in the community with a desire for adventure and an interest in horses.
+• Summer horse camp offered to the youth in the community with a desire for adventure and an interest in horses.

 Senior Programs Include: